outerbounds/metaflow-diff/README.md

 4. Continue editing code
 5. Run `metaflow-diff diff HelloFlow/5` to see how the code has changed in the given execution 💡

+> [!NOTE]
+> `metaflow-diff` displays differences only for files associated with the specified run.
+> Any new files added to the current working directory that are not part of the run will
+> be excluded from the output.

 ## Commands

 ```